FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: Introduction

-The FOIL algorithm \cite{foil} by Quinlan is a popular top-down inductive logic programming algorithm that generate logic programs.
-FOIL uses weighted information gain as the heuristics to guide the search for best literals.
+The FOIL algorithm \cite{foil} by Quinlan is a popular top-down inductive logic programming algorithm that generates logic programs.
+FOIL uses weighted information gain (IG) as the heuristics to guide the search for best literals.
 The FOLD algorithm by Shakerin \cite{shakerin-phd,fold} is a new top-down algorithm inspired by the FOIL algorithm.
-It generalizes the FOIL algorithm by learning default rules with exceptions.
-It does so by first learning the default conclusion that covers positive examples while avoiding negative examples, then next it swaps the positive and negative examples and calls itself recursively to learn the exceptions to the default conclusions.
+It generalizes the FOIL algorithm by learning \textit{default rules with exceptions}.
+It does so by first learning the default predicate that covers positive examples while avoiding negative examples, then next it swaps the positive and negative examples and calls itself recursively to learn the exception to the default.
 Both FOIL and FOLD cannot deal with numeric features directly; an encoding process is needed in the preparation phase of the training data that discretizes the continuous numbers into intervals.
 However, this process not only adds a huge computational overhead to the algorithm but also leads to loss of information in the training data.

 To deal with the above problems, Shakerin developed an extension of the FOLD algorithm, called FOLD-R, to handle mixed (i.e., both numerical and categorical) features which avoids the discretization process for numerical data \cite{shakerin-phd,fold}.
 However, FOLD-R still suffers from efficiency and scalability issues when compared to other popular machine learning systems for classification.
 In this paper we report on a novel implementation method we have developed to improve the design of the FOLD-R system.
 In particular, we use the prefix sum technique \cite{prefixsum} to optimize the process of calculation of information gain, the most time consuming component of the FOLD family of algorithms \cite{shakerin-phd}.
 Our optimization, in fact, reduces the time complexity of the algorithm.
-If \texttt{N} is the number of unique values from a specific feature and \texttt{M} is the number of training examples, then the complexity of classifying all the examples for each split is reduced from \texttt{O(M*N)} for FOLD-R to \texttt{O(M+N)} in FOLD-R++.
+If $N$ is the number of unique values from a specific feature and $M$ is the number of training examples, then the complexity of computing information gain for all the possible literals of a feature is reduced from ${O(M*N)}$ for FOLD-R to $O(M)$ in FOLD-R++.